Bvvvp009/lighter-rust/poseidon-hash/README.md

 Rust port of Poseidon2 hash function and Goldilocks field arithmetic, ported from lighter-go (Lighter Protocol).

+## ✅ Verification Status

+**Go Compatibility:** ✅ VERIFIED - Byte-for-byte match confirmed

+- ✅ Hash outputs: Verified against Go test vectors (all 5 limbs match exactly)
+- ✅ Constants: EXTERNAL_CONSTANTS, INTERNAL_CONSTANTS, MATRIX_DIAG_12_U64 match Go
+- ✅ Permutation: Structure matches Go exactly
+- ✅ Test vectors: Comprehensive test suite with Go test vectors integrated

 ## ⚠️ Security Warning

 **This library has NOT been audited and is provided as-is.
 Use with caution.**

 - This is a **prototype port** from the Go SDK (lighter-go)
 - **Not security audited** - do not use in production without proper security review
-- While the implementation appears to work correctly, cryptographic software requires careful auditing
+- While the implementation matches Go test vectors exactly, cryptographic software requires careful auditing
 - This is an open-source contribution and not an official Lighter Protocol library
 - Use at your own risk